 • R v Fahy The complainant suffered severe brain damge which was permanent.
 An important issue was causation.
 The medical evidence included reports from a Consultant Neorsurgeon, Consultant Neurologist and Consultant Neuroradiologist.
 Peter learnt about eclapsia, pre-eclapsia, posterior reversible ecephalopathy sydrome, diffuse axonal brain damage, the brain generally and the effects of alcohol and cocaine on the brain.
 All relevant to the issue of causation.
 Peter drafted precise questions to be placed before the doctors in the preparation of a final joint report.

 In R v Stephen and Anthony Pattison (2009) a key part of the evidence was telephone intercepts recorded in Spain and authorised by the Judiciary there.
 Therefore it was admissible as evidence in England and Wales.
 Further, there were arrests in Spain with important evidence recovered.
 Letters of Request were made to use that evidence.
 Following the introduction of the Crime and Disorder Act 1998 which brought in anti-social bahaviour orders and sex offeders orders (as they were then) Peter acted for the Chief Constable of Greater Manchester in many of the earliest applications.
 This was when the law was new and legal challenges many, especially on Human Rights issues and the legislation’s compatibility with the new Human Rights Act 1998.
 In particular Peter acted as above in the case of PL Jones (application for a sex offenders order).
 He appeared at first instance.
-On appeal he acted alone and the appellant was represented by Queen’s Counsel and Junior Counsel.
+On appeal he acted alone and the appellant was represented by King’s Counsel and Junior Counsel.
 The central issues were Human Rights and the legislations compatibility with Artcile 6 of the Convention.
 The matter went on appeal to the Divisional Court when Peter was led.
 He prepared the Court documents, including Skeleton Arguments.

 In case of McCann (the leading authority on Anti-Social Behaviour Orders) Peter appeared for the Chief Constable on the appeal to the Crown Court where he acted alone.
 He was led in the Divisional Court, the Court of Appeal (Civil Division) and the House of Lords.
 When led he prepared the documentation for Court, including the response to the Appellants'